 4. Set the first fixed length label by scanning the correct digits from the next page.
-The selectable range is from 03 to 50 digits.
+The selectable range is from 03 to 50 (IBM Interface the range is 03 to 32 digits).

 If you need to set a second fixed length, continue with step five.
 If you do not need to set a second fixed length, scan the NO SECOND FIXED LENGTH label below and skip to step seven.